pyca/cryptography/docs/installation.rst

 * ``OpenSSL 1.1.1-latest``

 .. warning::
-    Cryptography 2.4 has deprecated support for OpenSSL 1.0.1.
+    OpenSSL 1.0.1 is no longer supported by the OpenSSL project.
+Cryptography will drop support for it in the next release.

 Building cryptography on Windows
 --------------------------------